privong/papers-in-markdown/aastex62/demo.md

 ## Paper Organization

 I broadly divide this article into demonstrations of how to prepare a manuscript in Markdown such that it generates nearly-submittable \TeX\ ([Section @sec:prep]).
-This includes how to specify the article style via the YAML header of the markdown file ([Section @sec:style]).
+This includes how to specify the article style via the YAML header of the Markdown file ([Section @sec:style]).
 I then demonstrate how to include images ([Section @sec:images]), tables ([Section @sec:tables]), and citations ([Section @sec:citations]).
 I conclude by discussing some practical considerations for this paper writing process ([Section @sec:notes]).

-Throughout I assume the reader is familiar with Markdown and do not discuss markdown's text formatting.
+Throughout I assume the reader is familiar with Markdown and do not discuss Markdown's text formatting.
 Instead I discuss the general behavior of the template file and actions which are necessary for generating \aastex-compatible output.

 The Markdown file, `pandoc` invocation, and associated filters used to create the \TeX\ for this document are available at: <https://github.com/privong/papers-in-markdown>.
-I remind the reader that this approach can be extended to the templates of other journals by modifying the YAML header in the markdown file and the \TeX\ template file.
+I remind the reader that this approach can be extended to the templates of other journals by modifying the YAML header in the Markdown file and the \TeX\ template file.

 # Manuscript Preparation in Markdown {#sec:prep}

 ## Manuscript Metadata and Styles {#sec:style}

-The markdown file can be prefixed with a header in the YAML ("YAML Ain't Markup Language") format.
+The Markdown file can be prefixed with a header in the YAML ("YAML Ain't Markup Language") format.
 Article data such as the title, relevant dates, author list, keywords, etc. is specified here.
 This header information is extracted via a \TeX\ template file and passed through to the desired output file.
 The `pandoc` template also derives the \aastex\ style information from this YAML header, via the `aastexopts` entry.